Patient Stories

 Sophie was the second patient, and first child, to ever receive NKore’s NK101 immunotherapy in December of 2023.
 She experienced no negative side effects, and her vision improved post-infusion.
 She received her second infusion in July of 2024 with no negative side effects and early signs of a positive clinical response.

-Infusion 1 & 2 Clinical Results
+Clinical Results

 Scans Confirm Positive Clinical Response Post NK101 Infusion

-• No adverse safety events or side effects were reported.
+• No negative side effects were reported.